-- Make sure to file a tax return even if you have no income, as it will provide you with access to information & benefits.
+- File a tax return even if you have no income, as doing so will provide you with access to information and benefits.

 - Use the tax checklist to make sure you have all your information in one place, which will make filing taxes fast and accurate.

 When do I file my taxes in Canada?

 Winter, spring, summer, fall… you might think there are four seasons in Canada.
 But there’s one more to add: tax season.

 For personal taxes, or if you run a business that’s not a corporation, the income tax year matches the calendar year: January 1 to December 31.
 Then, the following spring, you have to do what’s called “filing your taxes” or “doing your tax return.”
 This means filling out an income tax return and sending it to the Canada Revenue Agency, or CRA.

 Here are some deadlines to pay attention to:

 - Personal income tax deadline: The deadline to file personal taxes is April 30.
 So, for tax year 2023, you’ll have to file by April 30, 2024.

 - Self-employment tax deadline: If you or your spouse or common-law partner have self-employment income, your filing deadline is a bit later, on June 15.